braydenjw/sprite2atlas/README.md

 ## How do I use it?
 Easy!
 Sprites2Atlas is a command-line tool with only two arguments, the input file path, and the desired output file path.
 For example, `java -jar sprites2atlas.jar mygame.sprites mygame.atlas`.
 After running that command, the .atlas file and the original sprite-sheet graphic can be placed in the assets folder of your libGDX project.

+## Is it done?
+Software is very rarely "done" and this application is quite far from it.
+I've put in my personal time to make it work well for what I needed it for, but then I continued to make my game.
+There are definitely some bugs and some use-cases I haven't covered.
+If there is enough interest, I will come back to fix them, or you geniuses out there can checkout the source code and try it yourself.
+I'll be sure to QA any and all pull requests!